 Being a systematic person I pretty much have a system for doing everything.
 Getting ready in the morning, laundry, and even grocery shopping.
 You probably have systems or ways of doing things too if you stop and think about it, or maybe not.
 For me it just makes things easier.
-Today I’m sharing my “system” for everyone’s favorite chore: grocery shopping.
-Sometimes I’m overwhelmed by it, other times I actually enjoy it.
-But here are my secrets for making grocery shopping a little easier.
+Today I’m sharing my simple grocery shopping system.
+A plan to help you tackle grocery shopping.
+Sometimes I’m overwhelmed by grocery shopping, other times I actually enjoy it.
+Here are my secrets for making grocery shopping a little easier.

 That way as you go through the store you can fold your list as you go to mark off what you’ve got and you’re not bouncing from aisle to aisle.

 The next step is coupons.
 I’ve gone through phases of really being into coupons, getting the Sunday paper, clipping coupons and using sites like The Grocery Game to match up deals.
 Those days are gone.
 Ain’t nobody got time for that.
 What I do have time for are online coupons (learn more about Modern Day Couponing the Digital Way).